amitkparekh/CoGeLoT/README.md

 > [!NOTE]
 > This project is codenamed `cogelot` so that's what the library is called to prevent needing to rewrite everything.

-### Limitations on further development

-> [!WARNING]
-> This is a research project, and so the scope of it is limited to the paper it is attached to.

-It is unlikely that I will maintaining this repository to ensure it continues to work with the latest dependencies outside those pinned.
-That said, I've tried to be lax in my pinning of deps so that building on this project will not be overly restrictive.